milankovich/getting_and_cleaning_data/README.md

 ## Files

 `CodeBook.md` describes the general flow of the R analysis code, on how to transform the raw data to generate a tidy dataset that can be used for future processing.
+The variables are also described.

 `run_analysis.R` contains all the code to perform the analyses described in the 5 steps.
 They can be launched in RStudio by just importing the file.